meganmcmahon/Final_Project_Team2/README.md

 * Description of the tool(s) that will be used to create the final dashboard: The final dashboard will be created using multiple graph types in Tableau.
 These graphs will help visualize which factors most heavily influence a person’s likelihood of attritting, and the typical profile of a healthcare worker  who is likely to attrit.

 * Description of interactive element(s): We will incorporate interactive elements into the graphs by toggling between male and female filters to show the difference in attrition data by gender.

+#### The dashboard presents a data story that is logical and easy to follow for someone unfamiliar with the topic.
+It includes the following:

+* Images from the initial analysis: See slides 9-13
+* Data (images or report) from the machine learning task: See slides 22, 24-25
+* At least one interactive element: See Tableau Public Link: XXXXXX